LayakCoder/Image-zoom-on-hover/README.md

 - When a user hovers over an image, its width increases, revealing details like the image name and related skills.
 - Smooth transition effects are used to create a pleasant experience.

-### Visit Website for More Details About the Landing Page
+### Visit Website for More Details About the Image Zoom on Hover

 [Image Zoom On Hover](https://layakcoder.com/image-zoom-on-hover/)